-In particular, Firms will need to assess their regulatory permissions and some Firms may need to assess their entire regulatory approach.
+Firms need to assess their regulatory permissions and some firms may need to assess their entire regulatory approach.
 CPA Audit can provide advice, help and support with any of these issues.

 CPA Audit have a two-stage methodology for the adoption of MiFID II for clients.
 Firstly, we provide a high level “health” check identifying areas of potential issue.
 Secondly, we carry out a full GAP analysis to identify problems and how they can be resolved.
 Contact any of our consultants for a preliminary discussion.

 MiFID II contains new EU-wide rules governing investment firms, trading venues and market structures, as well as third-country firms providing investment services or activities in the EU.

 - the introduction of a new category of trading venue – the Organised Trading Facility (OTF) – which will bring additional trading activity within the scope of regulation;